benedekrozemberczki/benedekrozemberczki/README.md

-When I was a kid, I learned that time slows near a black hole. <br> Inside a black hole time stops all together. <br> Whether or not this theory will ever be proved,<br>
-I am moved to believe, this would be the perfect place to love someone.

 ### :sparkler: Welcome stranger :sparkler:
 -  :mortar_board: Submitting my PhD thesis in early 2021.
 Ping me if you have interesting opportunities.
 - :alarm_clock: Currently working on machine learning for temporal and dynamic graph structured data.